NG-ZORRO/ng-zorro-antd/docs/schematics.en-US.md

 order: 2
 title: Schematics
 ---
-`ng-zorro-antd` support [schematics](https://blog.angular.io/schematics-an-introduction-dc1dfbc2a2b2), you can init configuration and generate component with schematics now.
+Using a CLI helps initialize projects, generate template codes and reduce development time.
+> The`ng-zorro-antd` scaffolding is essentially based on [schematics](https://blog.angular.io/schematics-an-introduction-dc1dfbc2a2b2).

-## Init Project
+## Initialize A Project

-Init project with `ng-zorro-antd`.
+Initialize a project with `ng-zorro-antd`.

-Run `ng add ng-zorro-antd` in your project directory, and follow the options to configure.
+Run the command `ng add ng-zorro-antd` under your project directory, and follow the options to configure settings including whether you want to import i18n files and stylesheets, and load initial modules.

 <img alt="NG-ZORRO CLI" style="display: block; border-radius: 4px; box-shadow: 1px 1px 4px 0px rgba(0, 0, 0, 0.2);" src="https://img.alicdn.com/tfs/TB19fFHdkxz61VjSZFtXXaDSVXa-680-243.svg">

-You can choose a preset template to create your project, then develop on this basis code.
+In the meantime, you can choose an existing project template while creating your project, and then develop the project on the basis of it.

 <img alt aria-hidden="true" style="display: block; border-radius: 4px; box-shadow: 1px 1px 4px 0px rgba(0, 0, 0, 0.2); max-width: 680px;" src="https://img.alicdn.com/tfs/TB1IC0TeEWF3KVjSZPhXXXclXXa-2000-1078.png">